Guidelines for Articles

 - The submission has not been previously published, nor is it before another journal for consideration (or, if so, an explanation has been provided to the Editors).

 - The submission file is in Microsoft Word or RTF document file format.

-- The text is double-spaced; uses Times New Roman 12-point font; uses italics, rather than underlining; and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is double-spaced; uses Baskerville 12-point font; uses italics, rather than underlining; and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
 Please ensure endnotes (Notes) precede Works Cited.